h15200/notes/system-design.md

 - cassandra is a wide-column and riak is key-value, but similar in that they both use multi-leader replication and writes
-- Riak uses CRDT (conflict-free resolution data types) to resolve conflicts, which are similar to version vectors.
+- Riak uses CRDT (conflict-free replication data types) to resolve conflicts, which are similar to version vectors.
 Cassandra uses a simple last-write-wins.
   Riak is more reliable since it's not dependent on faulty server timestamps, but it doesn't do well with analytics since it's just a key-value store